 In Case of Emergency Surgery

 An accident or sudden illness may result in emergency surgery.
 That’s why you should always carry the following information with you:

 Make copies of this information to keep in your wallet and glove compartment of your car—just in case you need emergency care.

-Pam Rochlin and David Rochlin are experienced injury lawyers in MN with more than 20 years’ experience handling hundreds of injury cases.
+Pam Rochlin and David Rochlin are experienced accident injury lawyers in MN with more than 25 years’ experience handling hundreds of injury cases.
 Pam Rochlin is a former partner at Meshbesher and Spence, offering small firm attention and personal service.
 Pam and David are married and we treat our clients like they are a part of our family.
 We have offices where you can meet an injury lawyer in Minneapolis MN, St. Louis Park and Woodbury.
 Our lawyers also meet our personal injury clients at their homes in St. Paul MN, Chanhassen, Chaska, Maple Grove, Apple Valley, White Bear Lake, Brooklyn Park, and other cities throughout Minnesota.
 Call us for a free consultation.